This easy White Sangria is the perfect summer cocktail! It’s sweet, refreshing, and so easy to make.

-Sangria is an alcoholic beverage made with the following ingredients:
+Sangria is an alcoholic beverage made with a combination of the following:

 - soda, juice, or another non-alcoholic mixer

-WHAT KIND OF WINE SHOULD YOU USE FOR SANGRIA?
+WHAT KIND OF WINE DO YOU USE IN SANGRIA?

 Traditional sangria is made with red wine, such as Tempranillo, Rioja, or Grenache.
 Any wine that’s fruity but dry, has good acidity, and is lower in tannins is ideal.
 For this White Sangria, I used Sauvignon Blanc.
 Other good white wine options include Pinot Grigio, Riesling, or even a dry sparkling wine.
 Since wine is a key ingredient in sangria, choose a bottle that has a mid-range price point.
 You don’t need the most expensive bottle, but you also probably don’t want to use the cheapest.